In 1936 Gary Cooper and Marlene Dietrich made the film ‘Desire’, a musical comedy with Spanish scenery as a backdrop.

 The Arabs distinguished an Alcazaba (walled city) from an Alcázar (castle), although the difference is often minimal.

-In the end, in any project, you have to establish some kind of limit, to hedge your bets.
-In this project I included castles that appear in English-language feature films, but not in short films or series (although some, especially the unbearably successful Game of Thrones, get a mention when there was also a feature film shot in the same place, as in the case of the castle of Almodóvar del Río in the province of Córdoba; High Garden in the series), where Omar Sharif made his last film in Spain and Ava Gardner her last ever.
+Many castles appear in English-language feature films, while the unbearably successful Game of Thrones, has used many of the same places, as in the case of the castle of Almodóvar del Río in the province of Córdoba; High Garden in the series, where Omar Sharif made his last film in Spain and Ava Gardner her last ever.
 It was called ‘Harem’ and the castle represented nothing less than Constantinople.

-The project Spanish Castle Movie Magic was not only about the past; another objective was to encourage visitors to explore Spain’s rich heritage and to encourage people to visit off the beaten track locations throughout the year, not just in summer.
+Spanish Castles are not only about the past; they can also encourage visitors to explore Spain’s rich heritage and to encourage people to visit off the beaten track locations throughout the year, not just in summer.

 For more information contact firstname.lastname@example.org Also, if you would like the text, all 630 pages of my Movies Made in Spain project, just contact me.
 No charge; flattery accepted.